intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 - `dpcpp-0.8`: corresponds to `-sycl-std=dpcpp-0.8`

-Note: setting SYCL or DPC++ standard version via `-std` option automatically implies some C++ standard version to be set, according to requirements of corresponding SYCL/DPC++ specification.
-For example, for SYCL 1.2.1 it would be at least C++11, while for DPC++ 0.8 it would be C++17.
+Note: setting SYCL or DPC++ standard version via `-std` option automatically implies some C++ standard version to be set: it is the larger of the default C++ version of a compiler and the minimum required version by SYCL/DPC++ spec.
+For example, for SYCL 1.2.1 it would be C++14 with current clang version, while for DPC++ 0.8 it would be C++17.

 Please note that if you specify `-std` flag several times, only the last value takes effect.
 This means, that if you want to specify a particular C++